wilson0x4d/appsettings2/docs/ref/providers/CommandLineConfigurationProvider.rst

 providers.CommandLineConfigurationProvider
 ==========================================

 The `CommandLineConfigurationProvider` allows configuration data to be provided via command-line interface.
-This provider will process variables in the following forms as key-value pairs:
+This provider will process args in the following forms as key-value pairs:

 .. code:: bash